deltachat/deltachat-pages/_posts/2018-07-19-introducing-support-forum.md

 ---

 The Delta X Conference is taking place in Freiburg at the moment, and a lot of cool stuff is happening here.
-One of the things we have been working on here is **[support.delta.chat](https://support.delta.chat)**, our new Support Forum.
+One of the things we have started here is **[support.delta.chat](https://support.delta.chat)**, our new Support Forum.

 On the forum, you can help each other with bugs, and discuss feature proposals.
 Good feedback creates good software, and your input is helping a lot.
-Only when we know what users need, we can fulfill those needs.
+So help building the forum you need!

 Discourse is an awesome software for this, and makes discussing much easier.
 It's intuitive to use for non-techie users, and it's built to support a polite